EmK530/MahjongAtHome/README.md

 # MahjongAtHome
-Recreation of the base API for Mahjong Fight Girl.<br>
+Recreation of the main server for Mahjong Fight Girl.<br>
 This will be open-sourced when CPU games are functional.

 ## How to test